SynBioExplorer/ColonyClicker/README.md

 ### macOS (ARM64)
 Download the latest macOS installer for Apple Silicon (ARM64) [ColonyClicker_arm64.dmg](https://github.com/SynBioExplorer/ColonyClicker/releases/download/v1.0.0/ColonyClicker_arm64.dmg).

+Open the .dmg file and move it to your applications folder.
+Open the terminal (command + space, type in terminal, enter) type: xattr -c /Applications/colonyclicker.app (or the location of your program if you put it somewhere else).

 ## How to Use

 1. Open the application.